pschaus/book_lepl1402/source/part1.rst

 You might have already used an Integrated Development Environment (IDE) to write Python programs.
 In this course, we will do the same for programming in Java: we will use the free "Community Edition" of IntelliJ IDEA (simply referred to as "IntelliJ" hereafter).
 You can download the installer from  `<https://www.jetbrains.com/idea/download/>`_ (scroll down to find the free Community Edition, you don't need the commercial Ultimate Edition).
 Start the installer and follow the instructions.

 The second thing you will need for Java programming is a *Java Development Kit* (JDK).
 A JDK is a software package that contains the tools that you need to build and run Java programs.
 The JDK also includes a *very, very  large* library of useful classes for all kinds of programming tasks.
-You can see the content of the library here: `<https://docs.oracle.com/javase/8/docs/api/index.html>`_. %https://docs.oracle.com/en/java/javase/21/docs/api/index.html New link for Java21, shoud we update ?
+You can see the content of the library here: `<https://docs.oracle.com/en/java/javase/21/docs/api/index.html>`_.

 Fortunately, IntelliJ can automatically download the JDK for you when you create a new project, so you don't have to worry about the JDK for now.
-But if later on you wish to write a Java application on a computer without IntelliJ, you have to manually download the JDK from `<https://openjdk.org/>`_ and install it.
+But if later on you wish to write a Java application on a computer without IntelliJ, you'll have to manually download the JDK from `<https://openjdk.org/>`_ and install it.

 Creating a new project
 -----------------------